A Guide To

 Mary Martin Galleries of Fine Art

-Mary Martin, owner of Mary Martin Galleries (MMG) specializes in mentoring unknown artists and helps them become nationally recognized.
+Mary Martin Galleries specializes in mentoring unknown artists and helps them become nationally recognized.
 MMG is known for being an eclectic gallery that thrives from original and captivating pieces.
 MMG hosts monthly ongoing exhibitions—sometimes twice a month— that allows collectors and general art lovers a chance to meet potential upcoming artists.
-Stop by on the first Friday of every month until 8:00 PM to meet featured artists and other local art lovers.
-Gallery Hours: Monday-Tuesday 10 am-6 pm; Thursday-Sunday 10 am-6 pm.

 halsey institute of contemporary art